Nick0317Sun/SAM-CropSampleGeneration/README.md

 ## Installation
-We assume you already have some understandings of Python and PyTorch.
+We assume you already have understandings of Anaconda and PyTorch.
 Only the instructions of some specific required components are provided below.
 We utilized shapely, geopandas to manipulate shapefile files; rasterio to manipulate raster files; scipy and fastdtw to perform sample cleaning.

+1. Enter your environment.

-1. Install required packages:
+2. Install required packages:

 `pip install -r requirements.txt`